 Number: 1 Author: john Subject: Sticky Note Date: 12/3/2021 6:29:17 PM This section has s been repeated over an over.
 Maybe this should be said once to avoid future revision conflicts.
-Printed for studies or the second for contact and collect
+A STATE OF THE PARTY OF THE PAR Printed to the first contract the second to